SNAP Benefits in Illinois: How to Apply and Qualify

 EBT Deposit Schedule in Illinois

-See Illinois EBT deposit schedule for 2025
+See Illinois EBT deposit schedule 2026

 How to Check Your EBT Card Balance

-Check out our guide for more details on how to check your EBT balance.
+Our guide covers each method on how to check your EBT balance.

 Check Your Illinois EBT Balance